Coronavirus support bubbles and childcare bubbles

 Who can I form a support bubble with?

-For two households to form a support bubble, at least one of the households must be a single adult household – either an adult living alone or a single parent with children under 18 living with them.
-The other household can be any size.
+For two households to form a support bubble, at least one of the households must have:

 - The more people you spend time with, the higher the risk of infection from coronavirus.
 So while there are no rules on the size of the household you can join up with, it's safer to make a support bubble with a smaller group of people.

 - Before you form your support bubble, think about any potential risks to your health.
 For example, is there anyone in certain households that's more exposed to the virus, such as healthcare workers?

 I'm over 70, can I form a support bubble?

 If you are over the age of 70 then you are still able to form a support bubble.